huntdatacenter/docs/docs/do-science/faq/migration.md

 ::: tip Skip to the chase

 We have a new location with upgraded equipment.
 All labs will be migrated over here in 2024.
 You should plan for few days of downtime.
 We will schedule the migration with individual labs to avoid conflicts with scientific deadlines.
-Data on home machines will be migrated automaticall, and on a case-by-case basis for unamanged machines.
+Data on home machines will be migrated automatically, and on a case-by-case basis for unmanaged machines.
 You will need to reconfigure custom software installation and reset your lab password.

 :::